samar130/delta-demo/README.md

 # delta-demo
-This my first Demo for Git and Github class.
+This my first Demo for Git and Github class..